‘Star Wars: The Last Jedi’ Director Rian Johnson Reveals Episode VIII’s Unusual Influences

 Rian Johnson Shares His Inspiration For Star Wars: The Last Jedi

-In covering the news that Rian Johnson has finally started to tease the plot of The Last Jedi, Collider reveals that the next Star Wars installment will be the most original take on the franchise, since George Lucas first thrilled us with Star Wars: A New Hope.
-Unlike Abrams on The Force Awakens, this next sequel brings in Rian, a new influence, to the Star Wars saga and essentially gives him free reign, as there is still no word that additional rewrites have been ordered.
+In covering the news that Rian Johnson has finally started to tease the plot of The Last Jedi, Collider reveals that the next Star Wars installment will be the most original take on the franchise, since George Lucas first thrilled us with Star Wars: Episode IV – A New Hope.
+Unlike Abrams on The Force Awakens, this next sequel brings in Johnson, a new influence to the Star Wars saga, and essentially gives him free rein, as there is still no word that additional rewrites have been ordered.
 This gives traditional Star Wars fans a ray of hope, as Abrams pretty much just rebooted the original trilogy without really giving us anything new and unique.

 While Johnson (Looper, The Brothers Bloom) will be bringing a fresh new direction to the Star Wars franchise, he has recently shared that film fans will find something familiar in The Last Jedi.
-In fact, the director says The Last Jedi will be heavily influenced by three of his favorite films, each coming from a different genre, though all bearing a commonality in a honorable and fearless heroes.
+In fact, the director says The Last Jedi will be heavily influenced by three of his favorite films, each coming from a different genre, though all bearing a commonality in honorable and fearless heroes.

 “Twelve O’Clock High was a big touchstone, for the feel and look of the aerial combat as well as the dynamic between the pilots.
 Three Outlaw Samurai for the feel of the sword-fighting, and the general sense of pulpy fun.
 And To Catch A Thief was a great film to rewatch, for the romantic scale and grandeur.”

-To judge by The Last Jedi‘s own words, Episode VIII will have all of the qualities familiar to Star Wars fans and may even be explored on a grander scale, as Rian suggests through his examples.
+To judge by The Last Jedi director’s own words, Episode VIII will have all of the qualities familiar to Star Wars fans and those qualities may even be explored on a grander scale, as Rian suggests through his examples.

 Who Is The Last Jedi?

-When the full title for Star Wars: Episode VIII was revealed earlier this month, the ominous three word name of the next sequel left fans concerned and curious.
-As Entertainment Weekly reports, one fan in particular, actor Josh Gad, took his earliest opportunity to interrogate actress Daisy Ridley (The Force Awakens‘ Rey) about her knowledge of the identity of the last jedi.
+When the full title for Star Wars: Episode VIII was revealed earlier this week, the ominous three word name of the next sequel left fans concerned and curious.
+As Entertainment Weekly reports, one fan in particular, actor Josh Gad, took his earliest opportunity to interrogate actress Daisy Ridley (The Force Awakens‘ Rey) about her knowledge of the identity of the last Jedi.

 Gad and Ridley are working together on Fox’s Murder on the Orient Express, so the actor used that project as an excuse to get Daisy alone and question her about the Star Wars sequel.